snabbco/snabb/README.md

 The Snabb Switch Project is motivated by the sense that there is a better way to do high-speed networking in the 21st-century.
-The project is a vehicle for discovering this way.
+The project is a vehicle for discovering the way.

-The first steps in the implementation are to pay the price of entry to be a practical Ethernet switch.
+The first steps in the implementation are the absolute basics needed to be a practical Ethernet switch.
 The moment this is done we will seek out niches where the Snabb Switch can solve important problems for people who're operating big networks.

 ## Design